 Hiring autistic employees can have untold rewards, especially if you can tap in to their specific interests.
 For example, your potential employee may have a love of maths, which perfectly positions them for an accountancy role in your business.

 Becoming autism friendly in your business

-Remember, your new potential doesn’t have to disclose their condition, or they might not have ever sought a diagnosis.
-If a person doesn’t feel they can disclose information about their condition to you, you can’t make reasonable adjustments in your business to help them feel more comfortable and able in your workplace.
-Feeling like they can’t be honest or having to openly deceive you about their condition can also add extra pressures and stress for your applicant.
-It’s much better for you to become an autism friendly business and create an inclusive culture before opening your applications.
+Remember, your new potential does not have to disclose their condition, or they might not have ever sought a diagnosis.
+If a person does not feel they can disclose information about their condition to you, you cannot make reasonable adjustments in your business to help them feel more comfortable and able in your workplace.
+Feeling like they cannot be honest, or having to openly deceive you about their condition, can also add extra pressures and stress for your applicant.
+It is much better for you to become an autism friendly business and create an inclusive culture before opening your applications.

-There are lots of ways that you can show that you’re an inclusive employer, which will not only help you when it comes to recruitment, but it can also help develop your brand and encourage more customers to buy from you over you competition.
+There are lots of ways that you can show that you are an inclusive employer, which will not only help you when it comes to recruitment, but it can also help develop your brand and encourage more customers to buy from you over your competition.
 You can get involved with the National Autistic Society and get yourself an Autism Friendly Award that you can use to promote your business and encourage applicants with autism.

 What to include in a job specification

 Often, job specifications accidentally put off applicants with autism, simply through bad wording or unnecessary personal requirements.
 A lot of job adverts list that they require candidates with great interpersonal skills even though they are not customer facing roles, or that they need team players despite the role being largely independent.